 Singapore stocks drop, SIA takes a beating

-“Risk aversion interests remain strong for the local market, seeing the STI fell in tandem with Asia markets and US futures on Thursday.
+“Risk aversion remains strong for the local market, seeing the STI fall in tandem with Asia markets and US futures on Thursday.
 This comes as Powell and the World Health Organisation issued bleak warnings amid the global health crisis,’’ Jingyi Pan, market strategist at IG, told The Business Times.

 Ms Pan added that the resurfacing of Covid-19 cases in countries such as Germany and South Korea had also gnawed away at optimism seen earlier in the week.